 What is a Spin in Table Tennis?

 Spin is the angular momentum that is imparted to a ball.
-When you spin a ball, it behaves in a different way with the air than a ball without spin.
+When you spin a ball, it behaves differently with the air than a ball without spin.

 In opposite, if you brush the ball tangentially at the bottom, it rotates in the opposite direction of the ball and floats in the air.
 It is the underspin that you can create by slicing the ball.